TARE wordmark

 Beyond the Ledger: Why Sample Tracking is the 'Zero Trust' of Cannabis Compliance

 In the high-stakes world of cannabis laboratory operations, "compliance" is often treated as a checkbox—a necessary hurdle to maintain a license.
-However, as the industry matures and regulatory scrutiny shifts from simple paper trails to forensic-grade accountability, the traditional methods of sample tracking are proving insufficient.
+However, as the industry matures and regulatory scrutiny shifts from simple paper trails to reviewable accountability, the traditional methods of sample tracking are proving insufficient.

 1. The Intake Protocol: Identity at the Edge